-44 See "Joint Reliability Coordination Agreement Among and Between PJM Interconnection, L.L.C., and Tennessee Valley Authority," (October 15, 2014) http://www.pjm.com/~/media/documents/agreements/joint-reliability-coordination-agreement-miso-pjm-tva.ashx term and long-term system coordination.
+The joint reliability coordination agreement (JRCA) executed on April 22, 2005, provides for the exchange of information and the implementation of reliability and efficiency protocols between TVA and PJM.
+The agreement also provides for the management of congestion and arrangements for both nearterm and long-term system coordination.
 Under the JRCA, PJM and TVA honor constraints on the other's flowgates in their Available Transmission Capability (ATC) calculations.
 Market flows are calculated on reciprocal flowgates.
 When a constraint occurs on a reciprocal flowgate within TVA, PJM has the option to redispatch generation to reduce market flow, and therefore alleviate the constraint.
 Unlike the M2M procedure between MISO and PJM, this redispatch does not result in M2M payments.
 However, electing to redispatch generation within PJM can avoid potential market disruption by curtailing transactions under the Transmission Line Loading Relief (TLR) procedure to achieve the same relief.
 In 2022, PJM and TVA began discussions to add Louisville Gas and Electric Company (LG&E) and Kentucky Utilities (KU) as parties to the JRCA.
-The revisions to add LG&E and KU to the agreement were filed with the Commission on June 6, 2023.
-On August 5, 2023, the Commission approved the filing.
-The agreement remained in effect in the first three months of 2024.
+The revisions to add LG&E and KU to the agreement were filed with the Commission on June 6, 2023.47 On August 5, 2023, the Commission approved the filing.48 The agreement remained in effect in the first six months of 2024.

-PJM and Duke Energy Progress, Inc. Joint Operating Agreement47
+PJM and Duke Energy Progress, Inc. Joint Operating Agreement49

 On September 9, 2005, FERC approved a JOA between PJM and Progress Energy Carolinas, Inc. (PEC), with an effective date of July 30, 2005.
 As part of this agreement, both parties agreed to develop a formal congestion management protocol (CMP).
-On February 2, 2010, PJM and PEC filed a revision to include a CMP under Article 14 of the JOA.48 On January 20, 2011, the Commission conditionally accepted the compliance filing.
+On February 2, 2010, PJM and PEC filed a revision to include a CMP under Article 14 of the JOA.50 On January 20, 2011, the Commission conditionally accepted the compliance filing.
 On July 2, 2012, Duke Energy and Progress Energy Inc. completed a merger.
-At that time, Progress Energy Carolinas Inc., now a subsidiary of Duke Energy, changed its name to Duke Energy Progress (DEP).
+At that time, Progress Energy